petecoop/docker-laravel/readme.md

 docker build -t myapp .
 ```

-This will build and install composer packages. composer will only run install if there is no `vendor` folder present, and will only re-run if the `composer.lock` has changed.
+This will build and install composer packages. composer will only run install if there is no `vendor` folder present.

 Run: